We change the world.

 • The Shared Prosperity Scholarship is available to international undergraduates from developing/underdeveloped countries (one to two beneficiaries from each country), based on proof of academic excellence and potential.

-• The Presidential Scholarship is available to incoming freshmen in the top 3% of their admitted class who have a GPA in the top 5% of their high school and an SAT score of 1350 or higher in Critical Reading and Math.
+• The Presidential Scholarship is available to incoming freshmen in the top 3% of their admitted class who have a GPA in the top 5% of their high school and an achievement of high scores on the SAT.

 • Need- and merit-based financial aid is also available.

-Test Score Requirements: TOEFL, IELTS, GRE (only for Graduate school)
+Test Score Requirements: TOEFL, IELTS, SAT, ACT, or IEC (undergraduate); TOEFL, IELTS, GRE (graduate)

 Application Deadlines and Fees: